What is a Plasma Anti-Glare Filter?

 What is LG TruBlack Filter?

-LG’s TruBlack Filter is LG’s term for its anti-glare filter that comes with its higher end plasmas models.
-It is available on only one television in 2012, the PM9700:
+LG's TruBlack Filter is LG's term for its anti-glare filter that comes with its higher end plasmas models.
+There is no 2013 models with it.

 Unless you have a complete dark room when you are watching television, an anti-glare filter for a plasma television is worth the upgrade.
 It does not remove all reflections, but it is a noticeable improvement.